Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 # Expected: a version line, e.g. 1.76.6

-# tailscale is present in the devcontainer
+# Tailscale is present in the operator console

-docker exec ep-devcontainer tailscale --version
+tailscale --version

 # Expected: same or close version